nhut-ntm/nhut-ntm/README.md

 I am currently seeking for a data analyst role.
 My main objective is to contribute to the development of the organization I join, bring values to my teams, and develop myself to a better version of it day by day.

 # What I have done and enjoy doing
 - I mainly write code in Python.
-I also know R and SQL but occasionally use them.
-These are the two languages I am currently working on to improve my skills.
+I also know R and SQL.
 - Time series analysis and forecasting: I have experiences in doing statistical analysis and modelling for time series data and also utilizing some machine learning models for forecasting time series
 - Machine Learning: I have some experiences building models using Decision Tree, Random Forest, XGBoost, LightGBM
 - I have some experiences with Robotic Process Automation, with tools like UiPath and Python open-source tool called Robocorp.